Tyrrell Hatton Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-Tyrrell Hatton enters play January 4-7 in the 2024 The Sentry at Plantation Course at Kapalua after a 16th-place finish in the TOUR Championship, which was his most recent competition.
+Tyrrell Hatton enters the 2024 The Sentry January 4-7 coming off a 16th-place finish in the TOUR Championship in his last competition.

 The Sentry Tournament & Course Info